 - If you have a wide enough living space, use a 3-seater sofa and an accent chair to create a conversational seating arrangement.
 People generally don’t like to sit next to each other in a sofa even if it’s a wide one.
 Adding an accent chair opposite to the sofa will create a conversational environment.
 Try to use different fabrics and textures on the sofa and chair to make the setting more intentional and ‘design-ie’.

 - If you have a small living space, use a sectional sofa.
 The extended chaise on the sectional will create a cozier setting for a small space.
-Also, the smaller the space you have, the fewer pieces of furniture you should have, so get one sectional sofa to complete the seating requirement.
+Also, the smaller the space you have, the fewer pieces of furniture you should have.
+Get a sectional sofa to complete your seating requirement!

 - Coffee table – $120-260